hashicorp/consul/ui/packages/consul-ui/README.md

 ### Code Generators

-Make use of the many generators for code, try `ember help generate` for more details
+Many classes used in the UI can be generated with ember generators, try `ember help generate` for more details

 ### Running Tests